-The women’s marches in Washington, D.C. and a number of other cities shined a spotlight on the struggle for equal rights.
+The women’s marches in Washington, D.C. and a number of other cities turned a spotlight on the continuing struggle for equal rights.
 Women’s history sites found throughout the United States offer another way to contemplate the fight for women’s rights and the contributions of women to the nation’s history.

 You will have to work a little harder to find these monuments, though.
 Women are grossly under-represented when it comes to recognition in public places.
 For example, of the hundreds of statues in New York City, only five depict women, and only three of those— Harriet Tubman, Gertrude Stein, and Eleanor Roosevelt—are American.
 (Joan of Arc and Golda Meir are the others.)

 But they are out there, if you know where to look.
 A few suggestions to get you started:

 The Women’s Rights National Historical Park, Seneca Falls, New York

 As the historic epicenter of the suffrage movement, upstate New York is worthy of a trip for women’s history alone.
 That the Finger Lakes region is also exquisitely beautiful with abundant opportunities to enjoy the outdoors, fine wine and excellent restaurants is a happy bonus.

 Start by visiting The Women’s Rights National Historical Park in Seneca Falls, a collection of sites where the movement was born.
 The park includes the homes of two leading suffragettes, Elizabeth Cady Stanton and Mary Ann McClintock.
 The Declaration of Sentiments—the first women’s rights statement—was drafted in McClintock’s home.
 The remains of the Wesleyan Chapel, where the First Women’s Rights Convention was held on June 19 and 20, 1848 is nearby.
 While the homes and chapel themselves don’t offer much in the way of background material, the ranger-led tours are informative, and there’s an extensive and absorbing interpretive center.